 It is therefore advisable for the user to check that it has been installed already.
 If it is absent, then the iTunes app and Apple Mobile Device Support should be downloaded and reinstalled.

 Fire walls are defence mechanism put in place to defend against dangerous malware and protect the system from virus and intruders.
-However, it may come as an obstacle when trying to connect your iOS and system as the fire wall may prevent the iTunes from recognizing the connected iPhone making restoration next to impossible.
+However, it may come as an obstacle when trying to connect your iOS and computer as the fire wall may prevent the iTunes from recognizing the connected iPhone making restoration next to impossible.
 Your best course of action at this point would be to switch off your firewalls and then attempt to restore again.
 If the iTunes still cannot detect your device, proceed into recovery mode.

 Recovery mode has to do with restoring your iPhone through iTunes on your laptop by restoring factory settings.
-After properly connecting your device to your system, you may then proceed to use iTunes while being connected via lightning cables.
+After properly connecting your device to your computer, you may then proceed to use iTunes while being connected via lightning cables.
 Switching on recovery mode and waiting, the computer will inquire as to whether you wish to restore your iPhone.
 From there you accept and simply wait for your phone to be restored.

 So the next time you see your iPhone display the error message "iPhone cannot be restored, the device cannot be found", don't panic, calmly check through these tips and you can be certain with a little time and patience that you will find one tailored to solve your specific problem.